snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

    | no_approx     | **FORM**                | **SORM**                |
    +---------------+-------------------------+-------------------------+

-Within the Dakota specification (refer to ``local_reliability`` in the keywords section of the Reference Manual :cite:p:`RefMan`) within the Reference Manual), the MPP search and integration order selections are explicit in the method specification, but the order of the approximation is inferred from the associated response specification (as is done with local taylor series approximations described in
+Within the Dakota specification (refer to :dakkw:`method-local_reliability`), the MPP search and integration order selections are explicit in the method specification, but the order of the approximation is inferred from the associated response specification (as is done with local taylor series approximations described in